Home » Norwood Stage 2: Photos, Treatments, Results

 Some celebrities are also affected by hair loss:

-Former footballer Gary Lineker and actor Tobey Maguire both have slight hair loss at the temples, but no substantial thinning across the mid-scalp or crown.
+Former footballer Gary Lineker and actor Tobey Maguire both have slight hair loss at the temples, but no substantial thinning across the mid-scalp or crown which causes the scalp to be visible through thinning hair.

 It can be difficult to pinpoint precisely how long Norwood 2 lasts, as this stage is different for each individual.

-While some men stay at Norwood 2 for many years, or never progress to future stages, some men find their hair loss advances very quickly.
-This all depends on genetic predisposition and your DHT levels.
+While some men stay at Norwood 2 for many years or never progress to future stages of extensive hair loss, some men find their hair loss progresses very quickly.
+This all depends on your genetic predisposition to patterned hair loss and your DHT levels.
 One Australian study found a receding frontal hairline (Norwood 2) was present in 25% of men aged 40-55 and 31% of men aged 65-69 [6].

 One way to tell if you are losing hair and progressing to Norwood 3 is hair shedding.
-If your hair starts to shed more significantly in the shower, on your pillow, or when you brush your hair, this could be an indicator that you are progressing to Norwood 3.
+If you lose hair (or shed hair follicles) more significantly when in the shower, see hair strands on your pillow, or when you brush your hair, this could be an indicator that you are progressing to Norwood 3.

 If you experience hair shedding of more than 50-100 hairs a day, consult a trichologist.
 They can help determine whether you are progressing to Norwood 3 through specific tests.

-At Norwood 2, you are in the early stages of androgenetic alopecia, so it can easily be styled to hide your hair loss.
+At Norwood 2, you are in the early stages of androgenetic alopecia.
+At this stage, your hair can easily be styled to hide your hair loss.
 You also have several options for hair restoration.

-A common medication for early stages of the Norwood scale is Minoxidil.
-This is applied twice daily, directly to the scalp, and stimulates hair growth through vasodilation [7].
+A common medication for the early stages of hair loss is Minoxidil.
+This hair loss medication is applied twice daily, directly to the scalp, and stimulates hair growth through vasodilation [7].
 Minoxidil is available in a topical liquid, an oral tablet, or a shampoo form.

 Research shows that using a topical liquid is more effective than shampoo, due to the increased exposure time [8].
 How Minoxidil is applied depends on the brand and form it comes in.
 However, for Norwood 2 it is likely to be prescribed in a topical liquid form.